Anti-Harassment Policy (Including Discriminatory and Sexual Harassment, Sexual Misconduct, Assault, Stalking and Relationship Violence)

-C. “Sexual Harassment” - unwelcome sexual advances, requests for sexual favors, and other verbal, non-verbal, or physical conduct of a sexual nature, including Sexual Misconduct or Exploitation when:
+C. “Sexual Harassment” - unwelcome conduct of a sexual nature including unwelcomed sexual advances, requests for sexual favors, and other verbal, non-verbal, or physical conduct of a sexual nature, including Sexual Misconduct, Exploitation, Stalking, or Relationship Violence as defined below, when:

-- submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or status in a University course, program or activity;
+- refusing or submitting to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or status in a University course, program or activity.

 Sexual harassment can occur regardless of the relationship, position and respective sex of the parties.
-Same-gender harassment violates this policy as does harassment by a subordinate employee of his/her supervisor.
+Same-sex harassment violates this policy as does harassment by a student of a faculty member or a subordinate employee of his/her supervisor.

 Examples of Sexual Harassment may include, but are not limited to the following:

-- Suggestive or sexually explicit posters, calendars, photographs, graffiti, or cartoons, including those generated from Internet or email sources.
+- Suggestive or sexually explicit posters, calendars, photographs, graffiti, or cartoons, including those distributed electronically

 - Non-Consensual Sexual Intercourse - any sexual intercourse (anal, oral or vaginal), including sexual intercourse with an object or body part, however slight, by one person upon another without consent or by force.
 Sexual intercourse includes vaginal and/or anal penetration by a penis, object, tongue or finger, and oral copulation (mouth to genital contact or genital to mouth contact).